-

 Submit a research report (PDF) documenting your approach, results, and implications

-Present your work to judges from leading biosecurity and AI safety organizations
+Have your work reviewed by judges from leading biosecurity and AI safety organizations

 What happens next